Skip to main content

 );

-For pagination displaying 100 records per page, to fetch the first page's data, the following SQL query can be used:
+For pagination with 100 records per page, the following SQL query can be used to fetch the data for the first page:

 select * from records_tbl2 order by unique_value limit 100;

-By recording the maximum value of unique_value in the returned results, let's assume it's 99.
-The following query can then fetch data for the second page:
+By recording the maximum value of unique_value from the returned results, let's assume it is 99.
+The following query can then be used to fetch data for the second page:

 select * from records_tbl2 where unique_value > 99 order by unique_value limit 100;

-If directly querying contents from a later page and it's inconvenient to directly obtain the maximum value of unique_value from the preceding page's data (for instance, directly obtaining contents from the 101st page), the following query can be used:
+If directly querying data from a later page and it's inconvenient to retrieve the maximum value of unique_value from the previous page's results (for example, when fetching data starting from the 101st page), the following query can be used:

 select key, name, address, city, nation, region, phone, mktsegment